tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 		`└── bin/`
 				`└── alt.rs`

-How many crates does this package contain?
-Write your answer as a digit, e.g. 0, 1, and so on.
+How many crates does this package contain? **3** `main.rs` produces a binary crate, `lib.rs` produces a library crate, and `bin/alt.rs` produces a binary crate.
+The `util.rs` would presumably be used as a module within one of these crates, but it is not a special filename recognized by Rust, so it would not be its own crate. `build.rs` is a build script.

+### 07.02 Modules
+`use`
+: keyword that brings a path into scope

+`pub`